-Apart from the mass ratio distributions, it is important to quantify the relative contribution of the triple channel to the total BBH merger rate.
-While a complete estimate of the BBH merger rate is beyond the scope of this Letter, we can approximate the rate by multiplying the ratio of triple BBH mergers to binary BBH mergers using our initial conditions ($0.003$) by the volumetric merger rate at $z=0$ using the same physics and (binary) initial conditions from the literature \citep[$\sim 1.6\times10^3 \gpcyr$,][]{Zevin2020}.
-This suggests a local triple merger rate of $\sim5 \gpcyr$, consistent with previous estimates of $0.02-25 \gpcyr$ \citep[e.g.][]{Silsbee2017,2017ApJ...841...77A,Rodriguez2018a,flp2019}.
+Apart from the mass ratio distributions, it is important to quantify the relative contribution of the LK channel to the total BBH merger rate.
+While a complete estimate of the BBH merger rate is beyond the scope of this study, we can approximate the rate by multiplying the ratio of LK BBH mergers to binary BBH mergers using our initial conditions ($0.003$) by the volumetric merger rate at $z=0$ using the same physics and (binary) initial conditions from the literature \citep[$\sim 1.6\times10^3 \gpcyr$,][]{Zevin2020}.
+This suggests a local LK merger rate of $\sim5 \gpcyr$, consistent with previous estimates of $0.02-25 \gpcyr$ \citep[e.g.][]{Silsbee2017,2017ApJ...841...77A,Rodriguez2018a,flp2019}.